Truth, Healing and Reconciliation

 - Casey Stainsby

-We are on the path of learning together: Indigenous people and non-Indigenous people in our Unitarian and Universalist congregations and in our larger communities.
+We are learning together, Indigenous people and non-Indigenous people, in our UU congregations and our larger communities.
 Here are some resources you may find useful:

-- Adult Resource list (including books, novels, videos and other teaching tools) link to come.
+- Our Adult Resource List includes books, novels, videos, and other teaching tools. [[link to come.]]

 - The National Centre for Truth and Reconciliation is the permanent home for all statements, documents, and other materials gathered by the Truth and Reconciliation Commission of Canada.
 You can access historical records and other materials to help foster reconciliation and healing.

 - Kairos Canada is an ecumenical organization of eleven Christian churches and religious organizations that deliberate on issues of common concern, advocate for social justice, and join with people of faith and goodwill in action for social transformation.
-Their current areas of priority for their Indigenous Rights work include decolonization and reconciliation education, through KAIROS’s most popular teaching tool the KAIROS Blanket Exercise, implementation of the TRC Calls to Action through the campaign Winds of Change, commitment to free prior and informed consent by companies and governments, exploration of the gendered impacts of resource extraction on Indigenous women, and solidarity with Indigenous-led struggles such as justice for missing and murdered Indigenous women and equity for First Nations’ children.
+Their wide-ranging Indigenous rights work includes decolonization and reconciliation education through the KAIROS Blanket Exercise, the Winds of Change campaign to implement the TRC Calls to Action, and much more.